mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 - Started planning the demo and decided to use 2-D arrays and pandas Dataframes as a means to store and modify Excel file information
 - Tentatively decided to use MongoDB as the storage method

+Lance:
+- Looked through my websites to find the API calls.

 # February 22nd, 2024
 Michelle:
 - Decided to use Scrapy